The teachers in Grade 1 in 2017: Breannan, Shelley, Masa, Prue and Michael.

 Each student has received a reading goal from the Cafe Literacy.
 Teachers monitor the progress made on these reading goals by reading with each student twice a week in guided reading sessions.
 The Parent Pipeline sheet outlines what their goal is and how you, as their parent/ guardian, can assist them in achieving their objective.

-In writing this term, students will focus on procedure, information text and description text types.
-Every second Thursday students will complete their Big Write session, which allows them to write freely about a given stimulus, for a given time with no interruptions.
-Conferencing groups and one-on-one conferences occur most sessions, thus enabling teachers to identify students’ strengths and weaknesses, ensuring that students are catered for on an individual basis.
+In writing this term, students will focus on writing recounts, information reports and narratives.
+Every Thursday students will complete a Big Write session, which allows them to write freely about a given stimulus with no interruptions.
+Conferencing groups and one-on-one conferences occur most sessions, thus enabling teachers to identify students’ strengths and weaknesses.
+This ensures that students are catered for on an individual basis.

 Letters and Sounds rotational groups continue to run this term.
 In Letters and Sounds students learn a range of common letters blends and spelling patterns to improve their spelling and phonemic awareness.
 Students will be encouraged to utilise their knowledge of the sounds they have learnt to improve their reading and writing skills.